keeperofthenecklace/movieDB/README.md

 ## Description

-Although the name may suggest a datastore gem, MovieDB is rather a ruby wrapper that inspects, cleans, transform and model imdb data and provides useful information, suggesting conclusion.
-The objective is to help movie/film producers make decisions based on archival data.
+Although the name suggests a datastore gem, MovieDB is actually a ruby wrapper that inspects, cleans, transform and model imdb data and provides useful data analysis information, suggesting conclusion.
+The objective is provide a tool that will help movie/film producers make decisions based on archival imdb data.

 Basic functions and Data Analysis:
 * Data Analysis